White-Hat-Security/White-Hat-Security.github.io/_posts/2021-05-14-Hack-The-Box:-Bashed.md

 ![]({{ site.baseurl }}/images/HTB-Bashed-Screenshots/grab-the-shell.png "an image title")

-In order to execute the reverse shell, we need to navigaet to the path it is at. **10.10.10.68/uploads/php-reverse-shell.php**
+In order to execute the reverse shell, we need to navigate to the path it is at. **10.10.10.68/uploads/php-reverse-shell.php**

 ![]({{ site.baseurl }}/images/HTB-Bashed-Screenshots/site-execute.png "an image title")